limabravoecho-collab/enquerant/README.md

 cross-tier bridge matrix are built in memory at every start; nothing is cached to disk, because the same records always produce the same matrix.

+EQ will not start until the knowledge base is built.
+Complete the mining steps above first; the volumes must sit beside the runtime files.

 Type `!help` for the codes, `!about` for what the screen labels mean, and `!spfs` for the formula system.